Insights

 The rise and fall of bus passenger numbers in London

 Bus passenger numbers in London reached a peak of 2.4 billion in 2014, but since then have fallen to 1.8 billion in 2025.
 This decline is now exercising the Mayor and GLA Transport Committee, but it is not a new phenomenon.
 From 1958 to the early 1980s there was steady decline in bus usage.
 In the ten years to December 1969 the scheduled fleet fell from 7756 to 6900, if Country buses and Green Line services are included.
 Scheduled red buses fell from 6451 to 5785.
 This decline reflected a growth in private car ownership and poor industrial relations.
 A prolonged strike in 1958 precipitated the decline; dozens of routes were withdrawn from January 1966 in response to an overtime ban.
 The increasing number of private cars added to congestion and also to bus journey times, especially at peak periods.
-A record was set ...
+A record was set on Maundy Thursday, 1972 when a ...

 Loading...